bloomberg/chromium.bb/CONTRIBUTING.md

 - The code fits the existing software architecture, e.g. no layering violations.

-- The code is correct and does not ignore corner-cases.
+- The code is correct and does not introduce new failures for existing users, does not add new corner-case bugs, and does not introduce new compiler warnings.

-- In a patch series, every intermediate step produces correct code as well.

-- The code does what it says in the commit message and changes nothing else.
+- The patch does what it says in the commit message and changes nothing else.

+- The patch is a single logical change.
+If the commit message addresses multiple points, it is a hint that the commit might need splitting up.

+- A bug fix should target the underlying root cause instead of hiding symptoms.
+If a complete fix is not practical, partial fixes are acceptable if they come with code comments and filed Gitlab issues for the remaining bugs.

+- The bug root cause rule applies to external software components as well, e.g. do not work around kernel driver issues in userspace.

 - The test suite passes.